 Polanyi's post-critical philosophy emerged from his worries over two attitudes toward science.
 First, the attitude that subjects scientific truth to the will of political power.
 This undermines the scientist’s call to follow clues wherever they lead in the pursuit of truth.
 Thus, he reacted against the USSR's five-year plans and programs in Great Britain that would subjugate scientists' goals to political aims (See RS).
 But as we have seen, Polanyi also worried about scientism, i.e., the idea that science is the only real source of truth and that it provides a purely objective approach that overcomes all prejudice and distortion.
 This second attitude encouraged efforts to unify science in a reductive account centered on physics as the most basic science.
 This reduction characterized logical positivism, and other efforts to unify science via analytic philosophy, into the 1950s and beyond.
 We see it today in "eliminativists" who claim human minds are fully reducible and are nothing but neurochemical processes.
 The second attitude (analytic scientism) feeds into the first (which aligns with postmodern skepticism) by undermining a foundation for moral values.

 As a scientist himself, Polanyi saw that science did not proceed in the way that lay people and philosophers of science imagined that it did.
-The glamorized view of science that culture, history and philosophy promoted was a distortion.
+The glamorized view of science that culture, history, and philosophy promoted was a distortion.
 The ideal of objective knowledge, passively affirmed by an impartial observer, was a myth.
 Science operates more like a tradition itself.
 It relies on the indoctrination of apprentices, who are taught to use equipment and taught to see in various ways (e.g., in reading an x-ray, or understanding the significance of a protein immunoblot).
 The mutual agreement of the community of scientists also acts like a traditional authority.
 Polanyi saw that science itself relies on knowledge and values that it cannot justify fully or explicitly.
 Polanyi thus saw that our best claims to knowledge are better described neither as purely objective nor as merely subjective, but as personal.

 Science made discoveries by relying upon both explicit and tacit commitments.
 And although these commitments cannot be fully justified explicitly and are subject to revision, they are held with what Polanyi calls "universal intent" (TD 78).
 By contrasting tacit knowing with the ideal of explicit analysis, and contrasting ontological emergence with the notion of reduction, Polanyi mobilized a view of knowledge that rejected both scientism and postmodernism.
 Instead, he endorsed a non-skeptical fallibilism that gave degrees of autonomy to different fields of inquiry.
 His approach allows values to be real again, both as transcendent ideals and as emergent properties discovered by human societies.